Trains in Germany

 |Bus companies||Flixbus, BlaBlaCar, Baltour, Bus Center or Ferrovie del Gargano|

-When you buy your FlixBus bus tickets from Ancona to Milan don't forget to keep the following COVID-19 related policies in mind:
+When purchasing your FlixBus bus tickets between Ancona and Milan, keep the following coronavirus related policies and recommendations in mind outlined by our travel partner:

 On average, there are usually between one and three daily buses from Ancona to Milan, with approximately 10 buses offered per week.
 A variety of different factors can affect what the total length of your trip will be, including what time of the day your bus departs, what traffic conditions are like at the time, and whether or not you need to transfer buses during your journey.
 You can expect for your bus to typically last around 7h 20min in total.
 This trip is usually not direct, and instead requires passengers to transfer buses at least once before arriving at their final destination.
 When you reach Milan, there will be many things for you to see and do, including visiting the Duomo di Milano and the Sforzesco Castle.